idokoren0/whisper/README.md

 3. Configure according to your needs:

-    whisper can send data over tcp or http, and receive that configuration togther with a few other values in the config.yml file.
+    whisper can send data over tcp or http, and receive that configuration together with a few other values in the config.yml file.
 For TCP transfer set DATA_TRANSFER to: tcp, for HTTP set it to http.
-For further detail refrence the configuration section of this guide.
+For further detail reference the configuration section of this guide.

 4. Build and start the services:
     The docker compose file assuems a need for all of the services: